 Historical Marker Program

-The historical marker process in Texas begins at the county level.
-The application must be reviewed and approved by the Marker Committee of the Bosque County Historical Commission (BCHC) before it is sent on to the Texas Historical Commission (THC) for final approval.
-Marker applications are accepted by the THC only once a year (September 1 - November 15).
+Applications for new markers are only accepted by the THC once-per-year (currently March 1 through May 15).
 It is important to begin preparation of your application well ahead of the official THC application period and obtain BCHC approval.
-If you are interested in submitting a sponsorship application for an historical marker, review all the relevant information on this page, and then contact the BCHC Marker Committee chair Jo Nell Meyer (Jo Nell Meyer; P.O.
-Box 318 Valley Mills TX 76689; 254-749-3025; markers@bosquechc.org).
+Applications for replacement markers (e.g., damaged or stolen) will be accepted all-year round.
+If you are interested in submitting a sponsorship application for a subject marker, review all the relevant information at the links below, and then contact the BCHC Marker Committee chair (markers@bosquechc.org).

 The following documents are in PDF format and will open in a new window: